Zxre0/TailscaleOnOCIforMinecraftProxyServer/README.md

 Used for Self-Hosted Community servers that you don't wanna hand your IP address out

+Voice Chat and any udp services are supported and are fully working (Only Simple Voice Chat tested so far) (Tutorial Coming Soon)

 # Setup Oracle Cloud Server
 1. [Go to Oracle's Cloud Infrastructure website](https://www.oracle.com/cloud/) and create an account